debrouxl/gcc4ti/trunk/tigcc/readme/Readme.txt

   GDB-enabled TiEmu.

 -standalone
-  Do not link against tigcc.a.
-All of GCC's internal functions are implemented in this library, as well as all non-TIOS functions.
+  Do not link against tigcc.a / flashos.a / fargo.a.
+All of GCC's internal
+  functions are implemented in this library, as well as all non-TIOS functions.
 Using one of these will result in an error from the linker.

 -ar
   Create an archive (a static library) instead of a program.
 The resulting